Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Conclusion

 \section{Conclusion}

-Despite the recent advancements, it is still challenging for micro air vehicles (MAVs) to carry on-board the complex controllers required to fly autonomously.
-In this paper, we push the state-of-the-art in MAV control by presenting a novel altitude controller based on a spiking neural network (SNN).
-Our SNN architecture is evolved within a model-based simulation.
+In this paper, we aim at paving the way toward fully neuromorphic control for flying vehicles.
 The results obtained in real-world experiments successfully demonstrate the system's performance.
-By comparing it with a standard PID and an artificial neural network, we corroborate the advantages offered by SNNs in terms of adaptability and low control effort.
-Although there is still room for improvement in terms of performance and network complexity, future research will involve the use of specific neuromorphic hardware to better reflect the promises of neuromorphic computing in MAV control.
+By comparing it with a standard PID and an artificial neural network, we corroborate the advantages offered by SNNs in terms of adaptability and low control effort -- ultimately, the use of SNNs on-board neuromorphic controllers such as the Loihi~\cite{Davies2018} will fully demonstrate their advantages in terms of processing time and energy, while helping closing the loop towards a fully neuromorphic control of robotic systems.